 The movement of goods to a destination outside the EU is referred to as an 'export'.
-Trading with countries that are not members of the EU is often referred to as 'export to a third country'.
-This trade is often subject to restrictions or may require additional certification.
+Countries that are not members of the EU are often referred to as a 'third country'.
+Each third country can set their own requirements for food imported into their country and such trade is often subject to restrictions or may require additional certification.

-Last reviewed: 16/4/2019
+Last reviewed: 22/8/2019